l-sz/SiDE/README.md

 You can make this addition permanent by saving the export command to the ~/.bashrc or ~/.profile files.

-After completing this step, the module should be available in python:
+After completing the installation step, the module should be available in python:

 ```
 import SimpleDiskEnvFit